ROCm/omnitrace/docs/reference/development-guide.rst

    to collect measurements, e.g. a component which handles setting up function wrappers around various functions such as ``pthread_create``, ``MPI_Init``, etc.

-Components are designed to hold no data at all or only the data for both an instantaeous measurement and a phase measurement.
+Components are designed to hold no data at all or only the data for both an instantaneous measurement and a phase measurement.

 Components which store data typically implement a static ``record()`` function